Maria Burns Ortiz

 CHIEF EXECUTIVE OFFICER & CO-FOUNDER

 Maria Burns Ortiz is a co-founder and Chief Executive Officer for 7 Generation Games.
-Maria leads 7 Generation Games creative and narrative teams, taking ideas from concept to completion.
+Maria leads 7 Generation Games creative and narrative teams, taking ideas from concept to commercial product.
 In addition to running game design, Maria manages 7 Generation Games’ non-technical staff (including marketing, sales and operations).

 She was part of the team that secured five federal Small Business Innovation and Research (SBIR) awards from the U.S. Department of Agriculture, totaling $1,350,000.
-She oversaw both of 7 Generation Games’ successful Kickstarter campaigns, leading our team in raising more than $21,000 in crowdfunding in 21 days in 2013 and then more than doubling that when we ran our second Kickstarter in 2015 and brought in over $54,000.
+She oversaw 7 Generation Games’ three successful Kickstarter campaigns, bringing in over $90,000 in crowdfunding.
 And to date, Maria has successfully raised $280,000 in angel investment for 7 Generation Games.

 An award-winning journalist and international best-selling author, Maria worked in media for a decade.
 In 2015, she co-authored “My Fight/Your Fight” with Ronda Rousey.
-The book was a bestseller in five countries, has been translated in nine languages (including Mongolian!) and was named the U.K.’s “Sports Book of the Year” in 2016.
+The book was a bestseller in five countries, has been translated in nine languages (including Mongolian!), hit No. 5 on the NY Times nonfiction bestseller list and was named the U.K.’s “Sports Book of the Year” in 2016.
 Previously, she was the social media columnist at ESPN.com, covering the digital space as it pertained to sports and sports marketing.
 Throughout the course of her media career, she established a reputation an expert in the area of digital innovation.

 Her journalism work has received numerous accolades.
 She was named the National Association of Hispanic Journalists’ Emerging Journalist of the Year in 2007.
 In 2008, she was one of just 32 key influencers named to Newspapers in Education’s “Face of the Future: Hispanics Who Will Influence the World.”
 That same year, she was selected to participate in the Fulbright Commission’s Berlin Capital Program.